How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsbk

-Screenshot showing the code that checks the output of l s b l k.
-The command and the results are highlighted.
+Screenshot showing the code that checks the output of l s b l k with the command and results highlighted.

 6. Attach the new disk to the VM by following the instructions in Attach a data disk to a Linux VM.